If DNA of a particular species was analyzed and it was found that it contains 27 percent A, what would be the percentage of C?

 - Eukaryotic DNA replication requires multiple replication forks, while prokaryotic replication uses a single origin to rapidly replicate the entire genome.

 - DNA replication always occurs in the nucleus.

 - Eukaryotic DNA replication involves more polymerases than prokaryotic replication.

 During proofreading, which of the following enzymes reads the DNA?

 The initial mechanism for repairing nucleotide errors in DNA is ________.

 - mismatch repair

 - thymine dimers

-- The adults with the DNA pol III mutation will have the same number of mutations as average.
+- The adults with the DNA pol mutation will have the same number of mutations as average.